История создания прецизионных сплавов

 • Operating temperature up to 1150°C.

-• Resistance to overheating, mechanical stress and corrosion.
+• Resistance to overheating, mechanical loads, and corrosion.

-Initially, nichrome was used in industry to create heating elements for electric ovens, toasters, hair dryers and other equipment.
-Over time, nichrome has found use in other areas, including aviation, astronautics and the chemical industry.
-It is used to create parts that must withstand high temperatures.
+Initially nichrome was used in industry for heating elements of electric furnaces, toasters, hair dryers, and other equipment.
+Over time nichrome also found use in aviation, space technology, and the chemical industry.
+It is used for parts that must withstand high temperatures.

-Today, nichrome continues to be one of the most popular materials for the manufacture of heating elements and other parts that require high heat resistance and corrosion resistance.
-At PZPS, you can buy cold-rolled nichrome strip X15N60-N — for household heaters, X20N80-N — for high-temperature applications and laboratory equipment.
+Today nichrome remains one of the most popular materials for heating elements and other parts requiring high heat and corrosion resistance.
+At PZPS you can buy cold-rolled nichrome strip of grades Kh15N60-N — for household heaters, Kh20N80-N — for high-temperature applications and laboratory equipment.

 Precision alloys for modern industry

-PZPS makes a significant contribution to the development and production of precision materials.
-Our company cooperates with scientific institutes and provides industry high-quality materials.
+PZPS makes a substantial contribution to the development and production of precision materials.
+Our plant collaborates with research institutes and supplies industry with quality materials.

-At the PZPS you can order cold rolled strip from all the alloys described (permalloi, invar, kovar, permendur, fechral, nichrome).
+At PZPS you can order cold-rolled strip of all the alloys described (permalloys, invar, kovar, permendur, fechral, nichrome).

-PZPS is your reliable partner in production high-precision materials.
-We provide consistent quality, technical support and an individual approach to each client.
+PZPS is your reliable partner in the production of high-precision materials.
+We ensure stable quality, technical support, and an individual approach to each customer.